-Simply put (and we’ll get get more in-depth soon), a dental crown is a permanent cap placed over a weak or damaged tooth to protect and restore it.
+Simply put (and we’ll get get more in-depth soon), a dental crown is a permanent tooth-shaped cap placed over a damaged or weak tooth to protect and restore it.

-While a filling may be able to fix minor decay or damage, more serious issues are best solved with a crown.
+While a filling may be able to fix minor decay or damage, more serious oral health issues are best solved with a crown.
 If your dentist recommends one, that’s something to take seriously.

 See, your teeth can’t heal themselves.
 If you have a cavity, it won’t get better on its own.
 And the longer you go without treating it, the more painful it will become.
 (And the more expensive and complicated to fix.)